Reidsville demonstrators share heartbreak during peaceful protest

 One mother spoke of her anxiety about her adult son’s safety in an era when police brutality toward black men is all too common.

-Saturday also saw a protest at Eden’s Grogan Park, where dozens joined to demand justice for black Americans.
+On this Saturday there was also a protest at Eden’s Grogan Park, where dozens joined to demand justice for black Americans.

 Post a comment as